 With the realization of the power of Christ in us, who’s ready for a do-over?
 I believe you’ll find these wonderful planners and journals are resources to support fresh beginnings.
 If a new daily devotional would help you focus on beginning each day with a clean slate, then you’ll love these 365-dayperpetual calendars!

 Making resolutions this year?
 Let us help.
-Take DaySpring’s #LiveYourFaith quiz to find your 2019 Word of the Year - one word that will help you focus on what God is calling you to accomplish in the year ahead.
-Looking for more inspiration?
-Check out our Devotional Library and be sure to sign up for our e-newsletter to receive free articles, updates from our Ecard Studio as well as exclusive deals.
+Take DaySpring’s Word of the Year quiz to find your 2023 Word of the Year - one word that will help you focus on what God is calling you to accomplish in the year ahead.